earchibong/devops_projects/CI_CD.md

 ## CI/CD PIPELINE FOR TODO APPLICATION

-- deploy a new redhat instance named `artifactory` and enable security group inbound rule for port `8081`
+- deploy a new redhat instance named `artifactory` and create security group inbound rule for port `8081` and `8082`
 - in `jenkins-ansible` server update Ansible with an Artifactory role
 - update `ci` inventory with artifactory instance private ip